 ADATA is one of the largest manufacturers of solid-state drives in the market currently, and many of their products are revered as some of the best in their respective categories.
 ADATA has made quite a name for itself in recent years due to its reliable and high-performance SSDs and competitively-priced memory modules.
 However, despite their positive reputation, ADATA made a serious blunder recently in regards to their high-end PCIe Gen 3 NVMe SSD, the ADATA SX8200 Pro.

 The SX8200 Pro is a premium, performance-focused NVMe SSD that is meant to go head-to-head with the likes of the Samsung 970 EVO and the WD Black SN850.
-It is even included in our roundup for the 5 best M.2 NVMe SSDs currently on sale.
 The drive comes in various capacities and can hit sequential read and write speeds of up to 3500 MB/s and 3000 MB/s respectively.
 These numbers are quite close to the theoretical maximum speeds allowed by the PCIe Gen 3 protocol.
 This places the ADATA SX8200 Pro squarely as a premium SSD option in the market.

 ADATA made quite a big mess, however, when it changed the controller and the NAND configuration of the drive recently.
 The even bigger mistake was that ADATA did not inform its customers in any way, shape, or form that it would be making that change.
 A manufacturer changing the internal components of a product is highly uncommon, let alone a change that has not been explained and justified to the customers.
 This led to a huge backlash from the PC hardware enthusiasts, and ADATA was forced to explain their actions.

 But should you worry about the change?
 If you have recently bought an SX8200 Pro brand-new, does it give you a cause for concern?
 In this article, we shall explore the details of the change that ADATA has made and the potential consequences that might ensue.